apache/activemq-artemis/docs/user-manual/en/paging.md

 #### Maximum read from page

 `max-read-page-messages` and `max-read-page-bytes` are used to control messaging reading from paged file into the Queue.
 The broker will add messages on the Queue until either `max-read-page-meessages` or `max-read-page-bytes` reaches the limit.

+If both values are set to -1 the broker will keep reading messages as long as the consumer is reaching for more messages.
+However this would keep the broker unprotected from consumers allocating huge transactions or consumers that don't have flow control enabled.

 ## Global Max Size